sambanova/ai-starter-kit/function_calling/README.md

 ```
 git clone https://github.com/sambanova/ai-starter-kit.git
 ```

-### Set up the inference endpoint, configs and environment variables
+## Set up the models, environment variables and config file

+### Set up the generative model

 The next step is to set up your environment variables to use one of the models available from SambaNova.
 If you're a current SambaNova customer, you can deploy your models with SambaStudio.
 If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Cloud.